Scream of the Shalka: Plot

-The Doctor swallows the small piece of Shalka he removed from Alison's forehead.
-He bonds with it, reprogramming it to do what he wants.
-He uses its knowledge to plug himself into their sonic network and understand the shrieks.
-He engages Prime in a "sonic duel", which he purposely throws to get Prime to move him toward the black hole controls.
-He activates the black hole, sucking in Prime and sending her to her death.
-Alison stops the black hole and the Doctor coughs up the piece of Shalka.
+The Doctor swallows a small piece of Shalka he removed from Alison's forehead.
+He bonds with it, reprograms it, and uses its knowledge to plug himself into their sonic network and understand the shrieks.
+He engages Prime in a "sonic duel", which he purposely throws but only to get Prime to move him toward the black hole controls, so that he could send Prime to her death.
+The Doctor coughs up the piece of Shalka.
 He puts it back in Alison's head, where she fights off the remaining Shalka and shuts down the screams.
 The Doctor unplugs her a few moments before she can reprogram the scream to heal the atmosphere.

-He tells her that she cannot be allowed that much power.
-On board the TARDIS, the Master reveals that it has been a long time since the Doctor had a living companion.
-His last companion was killed in the events that also led to the Master choosing to have his consciousness placed in the android and to the Doctor's exile.
-Without being specific, the Master tells her that they are being controlled by an unknown force and the Doctor wants Alison to stay as his companion but he won't ask her to.
-After they land, Joe arrives and Alison tells him she is leaving with the Doctor because she is bored and wants to see the universe.
-Joe reluctantly accepts her decision and a kiss before the Master begins the TARDIS dematerialising cycle and they board the craft.
+Back onboard the TARDIS, the Master reveals that it has been a long time since the Doctor had a living companion.
+His last companion was killed in the events that also led to the Master choosing to have his consciousness transferred into the android, and to the Doctor's exile.
+Without being specific, the Master tells her that they are being controlled by an unknown force.
+The Doctor wants Alison to stay as his companion but refuses to admit to it directly.
+She decides to leave Earth with the Doctor and see the universe.